COSIMA/domain-tools/README.md

 ```

 Fix non-advective cells.
 There are two types of checks available: potholes and
 non-advective coastal cells.
+If either is used, the `nonadvective_cells_removed`
+attribute of `depth` is set to 'yes'.
 B-grid connectivity rules are assumed.
-Aborts if
-input_file is not on a B-grid.
+Aborts if `<input_file>` is not on a B-grid.

+Can produce new isolated seas.
+If this is the case, a warning is given and the
+`lakes_removed` attribute of `depth` is set to 'no '.

 Options
   * `--vgrid <vgrid>`      vertical grid (default 'ocean_vgrid.nc')